author/shell/README.md

 })
 ```

 While the differences aren't extreme, it abstracts the need to know whether a flag is recognized or not (or even exists).
+If a `flag()` is executed for a non-existant flag, it will return `null`.

 ## Middleware